 Stress Relief and Relaxation

 Taking time every day to relieve stress also is vital.
 How you do that is up to you, and there are a wide range of possibilities.
 A good starting point is this stress checklist of basic stress-relief measures that anyone can utilize.

 Stress management can include meditation, yoga, expressive writing, mindfulness, or affirmations.
-It can involve long or short walks, or bouts of hard exercise.
-It can mean playing games with your family, talking or going to social events with friends, or finding 15 minutes of quiet time to be alone.
+Dr. Daniel J. Siegel demonstrated this simple breathing exercise proven to increase both physical and mental well-being during a keynote address at the 2016 AVMA Convention.
+Stress reduction also can come from physcal exercise, playing games with your family, spending time with friends, or finding 15 minutes of quiet time to be alone.
 Since most of us got into the veterinary profession because we love animals, it can mean taking 15 minutes extra each day to spend quality time with your pets.
 (We all know the value of the Human-Animal Bond; you can leverage it to help relieve stress during your day!)
 It doesn’t matter what approach you choose – as long as it works for you.